PrestaShopCorp/prestashop-accounts-installer/README.md

 * getPsAccountsService
 * getPsBillingService

-The methods above will throw an exception in case `ps_accounts` module is not installed.
+The methods above will throw an exception in case `ps_accounts` module is not installed or not in the required version.

 Example :